-- Have all EMS providers use the same path of entry and exit, if feasible. - Do not walk through fluids. - Do not touch or move anything at a crime scene unless it is necessary to do so for patient care (notify law enforcement prior to moving so if possible). - Observe and document original location of items moved by crew. - When removing patient clothing, leave it intact as much as possible. - \circ $\,$ Do not cut through clothing holes made by gunshot or stabbing. - If you remove any items from the scene, such as impaled objects or medication bottles, document your actions and advise a law enforcement official. - Do not sacrifice patient care to preserve evidence. - Consider requesting a law enforcement officer to accompany the patient in the ambulance to the hospital. - Document statements made by the patient or bystanders on the EMS patient care report.
-Comments made by a patient or bystanders should be denoted in quotation marks. - Inform staff at the receiving hospital that this is a "crime scene" patient. - If the patient is obviously dead consistent with Resuscitation Initiation and Termination Policy, notify law enforcement of decision not to initiate resuscitation/patient care. - At motor vehicle incidents, preserve the scene by not driving over debris, not moving debris and parking away from tire marks, if feasible.
+- Have all EMS providers use the same path of entry and exit, if feasible. - Do not walk through fluids. - Do not touch or move anything at a crime scene unless it is necessary to do so for patient care (notify law enforcement prior to moving so if possible). - Avoid moving or touching firearms; notify law enforcement to secure.
+If necessary to move a firearm for safety or resuscitation, document location and position. - Observe and document original location of items moved by crew. - When removing patient clothing, leave it intact as much as possible. - Do not cut through clothing holes made by gunshot or stabbing. - If you remove any items from the scene, such as impaled objects or medication bottles. document your actions and advise a law enforcement official. - Do not sacrifice patient care to preserve evidence. - Consider requesting a law enforcement officer to accompany the patient in the ambulance to the hospital. - Document statements made by the patient or bystanders on the EMS patient care report. - Comments made by a patient or bystanders should be denoted in quotation marks. - Document locations of needle punctures by EMS. - Inform staff at the receiving hospital that this is a "crime scene" patient. - If the patient is obviously dead consistent with Resuscitation Initiation and Termination Policy, notify law enforcement of decision not to initiate resuscitation/patient care. - At motor vehicle incidents, preserve the scene by not driving over debris, not moving debris and parking away from tire marks, if feasible.

-Do No Resuscitate (DNR) Orders, Provider Orders for Life Sustaining Treatment (POLST) and Advanced Directives
+Do No Resuscitate (DNR) Orders,

+Provider Orders for Life Sustaining Treatment (POLST) and Advanced Directives